 If you’re in the process of selling your home, you may be pondering the different strategies to help make that sale.
 Online ads.
 Real estate agent referrals.
 And don’t forget about that classic one – having an open house.
-Do you know what is an open house?
+Do you know what an open house is?
 Keep reading.

 In a nutshell, it is a specific day and time where anyone can come in and take a look around your home.
 No need for an appointment, no need for a commitment.
 It’s an open invitation.
 They often last about two hours.

 This strategy tends to offer a lot of bang for your buck.
 Lots of people in a short amount of time, and less disruption for you.
 More visitors mean the greater potential for a reasonable offer.

 Simply, people come in and look around your home.
 They will look in closets, peek in cupboards, look out windows, and sit down on your couches.
 Some people, such as your neighbors, will stop in out of curiosity.
 Others will come in because they are interested in buying a home.
 Some will be serious about making a purchase, and others will merely be browsing.
 You never know what you are going to get.

 Your real estate agent will be there too.
 They will answer questions, gauge interest, and encourage potential buyers.

 What’s the difference between an open house and a private showing?